hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/authenticate.md

 description: Hyperledger Besu authentication and authorization for JSON-RPC
 ---

-# Authentication and authorization for JSON-RPC
+# Authenticate and authorize JSON-RPC

 Authentication identifies a user, and authorization verifies user access to requested JSON-RPC methods.
 Hyperledger Besu verifies users using